 Many people often assume that they need to hire an attorney to probate a will or administer an estate in California.
 The high costs associated with hiring an attorney and paying statutory attorney’s fees can result in your loved one’s assets being diminished to cover legal expenses.
-If you are wondering how to represent yourself in probate court in California, A People’s Choice has great news: you do not need an attorney to probate an estate in California.
-You can determine what the statutory attorney fees would be for a probate and how much you will save by accessing our online probate calculator.
+If you are wondering how to represent yourself in probate court in California, A People’s Choice has excellent news: you do not need an attorney to probate an estate in California.
+You can determine what the statutory attorney fees would be for probate and how much you will save by accessing our online probate calculator.

 Can You Represent Yourself in Probate Court?

 At A People’s Choice, we have helped thousands of our clients file their matter pro se in probate court.
 The word pro se is a latin phrase that means “for one’s self.”
 When a client files legal proceedings in pro se, they want to represent himself/herself in court and do not want to have to hire a lawyer.
 To represent yourself in court, the pro se process begins with a person selecting the right proceeding that is proper for his/her situation.
 Take a look at our probate legal document service to get started.
 A People’s Choice offers compressive information about the various types of probate proceedings on our website.
 Read on to learn more about how to represent yourself in probate court.

 Probate Court Overview in California